andromeda/lya/README.md

 `hookName` is the name of the hook that will fire when injected using `wrap`.

+`params` is the current parameterization available to all instrumentation.
+It starts as the empty object, but may be replaced by calls to `instrument`.

 `wrap` is a bound function that takes some source code as `source`, and then returns the same code wrapped in an injected hook call.